 Additional 13.3.1 updates fix bugs related to iPhone 11 and iPhone 11 Pro Deep Fusion photo editing delays, fix remote image and undo dialog issues in Mail, fix a camera glitch when using FaceTime, resolve push notifications over Wi-Fi, and fix distorted sound in CarPlay when making phone calls in some vehicles.
 It also now supports Indian English Siri voices for HomePod.

 No update is perfect, although this particular one is less glitchy than most of the previous ones.
-Still, some people are reporting problems with downloading and installing the new update, especially in the new iPhone 11, which can most often be solved by a hard reset.
+Still, some people reported problems with downloading and installing the update, especially in the new iPhone 11, which can most often be solved by a hard reset.
 Press and release the Volume Up button, and press and release the Volume Down, then continue pressing the Power button until your phone restarts.
 Or switch your phone off and then on, download iOS 13.3.1, and try to install it again.

 One way to mitigate those issues is to actually prepare for the download, which is a fairly hefty 200MB for a dot update from 13.3, and even larger for those who skipped previous updates.
 Make sure you have enough free space on your iPhone to install the update, and as always, be sure to back up your data before getting started.

 This update gives parents even more control over their kids’ online interactions within the Screen Time feature, with even more limits on who kids can call, FaceTime chat, or send messages to.
-The update also provides new layouts in Apple News+ stories, creates a new trimmed video clip instead of saving over the original, and facilitates FIDO2-compliant (the Fast Identity Online open standard for passwordless authentication) NFC, Bluetooth, and Lightning security keys with your iOS device.
-Gmail, Dropbox, Twitter, Outlook, and Facebook all support security keys, so this is quite useful for owners who prefer a physical security key.
-Oh, and if you’re not wild about memoji stickers, you can now make them vanish from the emoji keyboard.
+The update also provides new layouts in Apple News+ stories, creates a new trimmed video clip instead of saving over the original, and facilitates FIDO2-compliant (the Fast Identity Online open standard for passwordless authentication), NFC, Bluetooth, and Lightning security keys with your iOS device.
+Gmail, Dropbox, Twitter, Outlook, and Facebook all support security keys, so this is useful for owners who prefer a physical security key.
+Oh, and if you’re not wild about memoji stickers, you can make them vanish from the emoji keyboard.

-Alongside new features, iOS 13.3 addresses many nasty bugs found in earlier versions.
-If you were having issues with the Mail app on your phone, it’s likely this newest iOS version will fix issues that prevented you from downloading new messages or deleting messages in Gmail accounts, and also resolve issues that caused errant characters to show up in messages or duplication of sent messages in Exchange accounts.
+Alongside new features, iOS 13.3 addressed many nasty bugs found in earlier versions.
+If you were having issues with the Mail app on your phone, it’s likely this iOS version will fix issues that prevented you from downloading new messages or deleting messages in Gmail accounts, and also resolve issues that caused errant characters to show up in messages or duplication of sent messages in Exchange accounts.
 Both iOS 13.3 and iPadOS 13.3 include a dozen security updates in addition to other features and fixes.